Chocolate Chip Cherry Bars

 This post may contain affiliate links.

-Chocolate Chip Cherry Bars — These cherry bars use my favorite blondie base and turn out perfectly every single time!
+Chocolate Chip Cherry Bars — Not sure what to make with cherries?
+These cherry bars use my favorite blondie base and turn out perfectly every single time!
 These bars are seriously so good and are a reader favorite!

-This recipe has been a reader favorite since July 2012.
+This cherry dessert recipe has been a reader favorite since July 2012.
 Here it is again for the newcomers.

 Have you been buying your weight in summer fruit every time you go to the grocery store or pass a farmers market?
 Okay, well I have.
 Especially cherries.